Volunteering at Live and Let Live

 You will also need to fill out a Volunteer Waiver for all adults and children.
 Minors will need the signature of a parent or legal guardian.

-Your family is welcome, but please remember on the tour or during volunteer time, children must stay with you when on the property of Live and Let Live Farm.
-This is for the safety of all
+Your family is welcome, but please remember on the tour or during volunteer time, children must stay with you whenever you are on the property.
+This is for the safety of all.

-Please don't forget to donate to support the animals of Live and Let Live Farm Rescue
+Please don't forget to donate to support the animals of Live and Let Live Farm's Rescue and Sanctuary